 1.6 Constraints

-This software would be easy to implement once the legal documents agreements, and contracts are properly made.
-The main constraints in terms of developing the software and starting the business are working out the legal requirements, competing with similar software, and getting users to sign up.
+This software would be easy to implement once the legal documents, agreements, and contracts are properly made.
+The main constraints of developing the software and starting the business are working out the legal requirements, competing with similar software, and getting users to sign up.

 A list of the constraints: